 Slow Beans

 Slow Beans exists to safeguard legumes and increase their consumption through a range of initiatives.
-These include supporting the Presidia involved in growing them and organizing events like the annual Slow Beans gathering and campaigns like the recent Let It Bean!, aimed at local mayors in partnership with organizations such as Meatless Monday.
+These include supporting the over 50 Slow Food Presidia preserving legumes and organizing events like the annual Slow Beans gathering.

 • Why Beans?

-• Because despite being dismissed as poor food during the decades of economic boom, beans (and almost all legumes) are now being recognized as an essential staple in our diets.
-They are rich in antioxidants and fiber and low in cholesterol, preventing our risk of heart disease and diabetes and helping us all live long and healthy lives.
+Despite being dismissed as poor food during the decades of economic boom, beans (and almost all legumes) are now recognized as an essential staple in our diets.
+They are rich in antioxidants and fiber and low in cholesterol, reducing our risk of heart disease and diabetes and helping us all live long and healthy lives.

-• Because a legume-rich diet is good for the environment.
+A legume-rich diet is good for the environment.
 Legumes require fewer inputs and enrich the soil by fixing nitrogen.
-Their cultivation also leaves less of an impact than animal proteins as it involves fewer greenhouse gas emissions and a reduced water footprint.
+Their cultivation also leaves less of an impact than animal proteins, as it involves fewer greenhouse gas emissions and a reduced water footprint.

 • What We Do